huggingface/dataset-viewer/docs/source/quick_start.md

 </curl>
 </inferencesnippet>

-This returns the size of the dataset, and for every configuration and split:
+This returns the size of the dataset, and for every subset and split:

 ```json
 {